Ed Kashi: The Art of Visual Storytelling

 Your space in the workshop is not guaranteed until you are registered and the DCP staff has reviewed your portfolio.
 If we feel that this workshop is not a good fit, we will provide a full refund of all payments received to date.
 See Requirements tab for submission details.
 The cancellation policy still applies even if you are not yet approved for the workshop.

-Ed Kashi is a photojournalist, filmmaker and educator dedicated to documenting the social and political issues that define our times.
-A sensitive eye and an intimate relationship to his subjects are signatures of his work.
-As a member of VII Photo Agency, Kashi has been recognized for his complex imagery and its compelling rendering of the human condition.
+Ed Kashi is a prolific photojournalist, filmmaker, speaker and educator dedicated to documenting the social and geopolitical issues that define our times.
+He has covered topics as diverse as the impact of oil in Nigeria, the protestant community in Northern Ireland, the lives of Jewish settlers in the West Bank, the impact of an aging society through his groundbreaking project, Aging in America, climate change, the plight of Syrian refugees, and the global epidemic of Chronic Kidney Disease among agricultural workers.
+A sensitive eye and an intimate and compassionate relationship to his subjects are signatures of his intense and unsparing work.
+A member of VII Photo Agency since 2010, Kashi has been recognized for his complex imagery and its compelling rendering of the human condition.